 Read the article on the new FEWS project on UTIA's News and Announcements page.

-The 2017 FEWSTERN Research Challenge Meeting will be held December 7-9, 2017 at the Franklin Marriott Cool Springs, Franklin, TN USA.
-You can use the links below for quick access to meeting information:
+A successful 2017 FEWSTERN Research Challenge Meeting was held December 7-9, 2017 at the Franklin Marriott Cool Springs, Franklin, TN USA.
+Take a look at the agenda with linked presentations (if available)!